fvangef/mlgsc/README.md

 ```

 This example uses a tree in which only the leaves are labeled.
 Leaves must be
-labeled with OTU names for classification to work at all, but MLgsc can also
+labeled with taxon names for classification to work at all, but MLgsc can also
 use trees with internal labels, as shown below.

 File `firmicute_genera_fully-labeled.nw` contains a tree in which all internal